Which company has the cheapest car insurance in Washington for a bad driving record?

 USAA$853$1,114

-GEICO offers the lowest rates after an accident, averaging $1,954 per year.
-State Farm is another budget-friendly option, with rates around $2,101 a year.
+GEICO has the lowest rates after an accident at $1,954 a year.
+State Farm also has affordable rates at $2,101 a year.

 CompanyAverage annual premium for clean recordAnnual premium for one at-fault accidentAnnual premium for multiple accident